rsmenon/MATLink/Other/troubleshooting_matlink.md

     C:\Program Files\MATLAB\R2013a\bin\win64

-(depending on where MATLAB is installed)
+(depending on where MATLAB is installed).

 ##Windows: "The application was unable to start correctly"